 - Maintenance/repair: 17 percent.

-Again, the percentage of overall expense each of these categories represents vary by region, type of vehicle, and mileage, but the overall effect is clear.
+Again, the percentage of overall expense each of these categories represents varies by region, type of vehicle, and mileage, but the overall effect is clear.
 With a fleet manager’s time at a premium, serious efforts to reduce oil or tire expense do not result in the same level of savings that the same focus on fuel and maintenance/repair would.
 Put simply, use time wisely and go where the dollars are.

 The same analysis for fixed expense is equally telling.
-Depreciation expense comprises more than 62 percent of fixed expense for intermediate cars, with the balance split more or less equally between insurance and lease/finance costs.
+Depreciation expense comprises more than 62 percent of fixed expenses for intermediate cars, with the balance split more or less equally between insurance and lease/finance costs.
 Clearly, overall cost savings efforts are best focused on fixed expense, fuel, and maintenance/repair.

-Savings Found Fixed Expenses
+Savings Found in Fixed Expenses

 The three primary categories of fixed expense — depreciation, insurance, and lease/finance — are all within a fleet manager’s grasp for cost savings.